What impact could the General Election have on access to business finance?

 Labour’s Shadow Chancellor, Rachel Reeves said a Labour Government should identify the industries that are vital to its national interests, and which need public backing.
 It would unlock the supply of patient capital for technology-intensive, early stage businesses ensuring that institutional investors and VCs are best placed to invest alongside the British Business Bank.

-How could the funding landscape change?
+How could the funding landscape change for small businesses?

 More specifically, there is little documented yet about how the parties will manage the supported loan and equity schemes currently overseen by the British Business Bank, the funding of Innovate UK and the interaction with UK Finance.
 However, given their general policies, we could assume that the parties are likely to have these approaches: